-(a) schools with 1-30 MTA members 1 Rep (h) achaele with 21 50 MTA members

-- (b) schools with 31-50 MTA members 2 Reps
+- (a)schools with 1-30 MTA members-1 Rep(b)schools with 31-50 MTA members-2 Reps

-- (c) schools with 51-70 MTA members 3 Reps
+- (c) schools with 51-70 MTA members -

 - (d) schools with 71-90 MTA members 4 Reps

 One final note:

 One of the most difficult tasks you may face is that of ensuring that MTA policies are carried out in your school, particularly if your school did not originally support the policy.
 It is only by standing together that we remain strong, and we must all abide by the will of the majority.